Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/laptopsurvey.md

 YouTube video about any topic that I covered during the recently completed week.
-Through my web site and our course's GitHub repositories, every week you will have access to all the assignment sheets, reading assignments, course slides, Python source code, and any accompanying data or other materials.
+Through my web site and our course's GitHub repositories, every week you will have access to all the assignment sheets, reading assignments, course slides, source code, and any accompanying data or other materials.

 ## Encouragement for the Fall 2020 Semester